Pushyamitra Shunga: Buddhist accounts

-Buddhist texts state that Pushyamitra cruelly persecuted the Buddhists.
-The earliest source to mention this is the 2nd Century CE text Ashokavadana (a part of Divyavadana).
-According to this account, Pushyamitra (described as the last Mauryan king) wanted to be famous.
+Buddhist texts claim that Pushyamitra cruelly persecuted the Buddhists.
+The earliest source to mention this is the 4-5th Century CE text Ashokavadana (a part of Divyavadana).
+According to this account, Pushyamitra (described as the last Mauryan emperor) wanted to be famous.
 His ministers advised him that as long as Buddhism remained the dominant faith, he would never be as famous as his ancestor Ashoka, who had commissioned 84,000 stupas.
 One advisor told him that he could become famous by destroying Buddhism.
 Pushyamitra then tried to destroy the Kukkutarama monastery, but it was saved by chance.
 He then proceeded to Shakala in the north-west, where he offered a prize of one hundred Roman denarii (coins) for every head of a Buddhist monk brought to him.
 Next, he proceeded to the Koshthaka kingdom, where a Buddhist yaksha named Damshtranivasin killed him and his army with help of another yaksha named Krimisha.

+Like other portions of the text, these accounts are regarded by many historians as being exaggerated.

 Vibhasa, another 2nd century text, states that Pushyamitra burned Buddhist scriptures, killed Buddhist monks, and destroyed 500 monasteries in and around Kashmir.
 In this campaign, he was supported by yakshas, kumbhandas, and other demons.
 However, when he reached the Bodhi tree, the deity of that tree took the form of a beautiful woman and killed him.
 Shariputrapariprichha, translated into Chinese between 317 and 420 CE also mentions this legend, but this particular version is more detailed, and describes eastern India (not Kashmir) as the center of Pushyamitra's anti-Buddhist campaign.

 The medieval-era Arya-Manjushri-Mula-Kalpa mentions a wicked and foolish king named Gomimukhya ("cattle-faced"), or Gomishanda ("Gomin, the bull"), who seized the territory from the east to Kashmir, destroying monasteries and killing monks.
 Ultimately, he and his officers were killed in the north by falling mountain rocks.
-This king is identified with Pushyamitra by some writers.
+This king is identified with Pushyamitra by Jayantanuja Bandyopadhyaya.

 The 16th-century Tibetan Buddhist historian Taranatha also states that Pushyamitra and his allies killed Buddhist monks and destroyed monasteries from madhyadesha (midland) to Jalandhara.
 These activities wiped out the Buddhist doctrine from the north, within five years.